MicrosoftDocs/Viva/Viva/connections/build-viva-connections.md

 1. As a first step, [test the performance of the home site](/sharepoint/portal-health) (for organizations that have one or add one later) to ensure an optimal viewing experience.
 2. Then, check the performance for SharePoint sites that will receive a high amount of traffic.
 For example, sites that relate to human resources, organizational news, and popular services like transportation or café menus.
 3. Then, [share the home site with the entire organization](https://support.microsoft.com/office/share-a-site-958771a8-d041-4eb8-b51c-afea2eae3658) (for organizations that have one or add one later) before launching.
-Next, make sure that the target audiences for the cards in the Viva Connections Dashboard are shared with the right audiences.
+Next, make sure that the target audiences for the cards in the Viva Connections dashboard are shared with the right audiences.
 4. Consider using the [Portal launch scheduler](/microsoft-365/enterprise/portallaunchscheduler) to monitor performance for high-traffic sites that are being shared for the first time.